-Brookhaven Science Associates, LLC reserves the right to amend or terminate the 401(k) Plan at any time and for any reason.
-If the 401(k) Plan is terminated for any reason, the assets in the 401(k) Plan will be used for the exclusive benefit of 401(k) Plan participants and their beneficiaries.
-If you are affected by a termination of the 401(k) Plan, you will be 100% vested in your account balances.
+Brookhaven Science Associates, LLC reserves the right to amend or terminate this Plan at any time and for any reason.
+If the Plan is terminated for any reason, the assets in the Plan will be used for the exclusive benefit of Plan participants and their beneficiaries.
+If you are affected by a termination of the Plan, you will become 100% vested in your account balances.